Zolyn/derive_adhoc/doc/template-syntax.md

 Syntax is identical to that of `${if }`.
 *All* of the `COND` are always evaluated.
 Exactly one of them must be true;
-or, none of them, bot only if an `else` is supplied - otherwise it is an error.
+or, none of them, but only if an `else` is supplied - otherwise it is an error.

 ### `${for fields { ... }}`, `${for variants { ... }}`, `$( )` - repetition